L1avZh/StreamLine/README.md

 # StreamLine Chat Application

 StreamLine is a terminal-based chat application that allows users to communicate over a network.
-The application can be run in both server and client modes, enabling public and local network chatting.

-## Features

-- **Two-way communication**: Server can participate in the chat alongside clients.
-- **Public Accessibility**: Run the server publicly with port forwarding or Ngrok.
-- **Colored Terminal Output**: Improved user experience with ANSI color codes.
-- **Automatic Port Selection**: If no port is provided, the server will choose an available one.
-- **Multi-threading**: Handles multiple clients efficiently.

 ## Prerequisites